filakhtov/gentoo-use-docs/app-text/evince.md

 This flag can be safely disabled.

-### t1lib
-Only makes sense when the `dvi` flag is enabled.
-Pass the `-Dt1lib=enabled` option to the meson build script.
-Link the `libdvidocument` library against the `t1lib` library to provide support for the scalable Adobe Type 1 (aka PostScript Type 1) fonts to improve font rendering quality.

-It is recommended to enable this flag, otherwise rendered fonts in DVI document might look poorly.

 ### tiff
 Pass the `-Dtiff=enabled` option to the meson build script.
 Build and install the `libtiffdocument` library that uses the `libtiff` library and provides an ability to view multi-page TIFF documents.